djukunikitty/jbnGBANX/README.md

 Original Video:  @JayBeingNatural

-(requires retroarch and  put the /jbnGBANX/ folder to root of the Switch)
+(requires retroarch  for nintendo switch and  put the /jbnGBANX/ folder to root of the Switch)

 https://www.youtube.com/watch?v=-JCi_hnmtgI&t=5s